MrSonicMaster/RedditScraper/README.md

 You will also need to install the `Request` module with npm.

 This is just a quick 1-day project, there are probably others out there that get the job done but the few I tried didn't seem to get all of the images so I made my own just for fun.

+If you' like to use my static RedditScraper class in your own project, just credit my name and you're free to do so.